Why Winnipeg is the place to invest

 Transportation & Location

-Situated at the geographic centre of North America, Winnipeg—'Gateway to the West'—enjoys an enduring legacy as a key transportation hub for several major continental and global transportation routes.
+Situated at the geographic centre of North America, Winnipeg enjoys an enduring legacy as a key transportation hub for several major continental and global transportation routes.

 Mid-Continent Trade and Transportation Corridor

-The Mid-Continent Trade and Transportation Corridor consists of a series of interconnected transportation systems—including rail, road, air and marine options—running through the centre of North America from the Arctic Port of Churchill in northern Manitoba and through the American heartland to Mexico.
+The Mid-Continent Trade and Transportation Corridor consists of a series of interconnected transportation systems—including rail, road, air and marine options—running from the centre of North America through the American heartland to Mexico.
 Over $10 billion in annual two-way trade occurs between Manitoba and the U.S.

 Key cities along this corridor include Winnipeg, Minneapolis, Kansas City (Kansas), Kansas City (Missouri), Oklahoma City, Dallas-Fort Worth, Austin, San Antonio, Monterrey, Guadalajara and Mexico City.